 Alkali lasers have the potential to scale to powers over 1MW while maintaining excellent beam quality.
 The industry currently views this as the entry level power identified for several applications such as ballistic missile and hypersonic weapon defense.

 The US DoD believes directed energy is now advanced enough that it must come out of the lab and into industry.
 Fielded directed energy laser weapon demonstrations are continuing to take place to gain feedback from the user community.
-Laser manufacturers, such as LEI, continue to develop components that will enable higher power lasers to be deployed on even smaller platforms.
+Laser manufacturers, such as Leonardo, continue to develop components that will enable higher power lasers to be deployed on even smaller platforms.
 Speed of light target engagement has never been closer to reality.

 Directed Energy Trends & Current Questions